simple-crypto/SMAesH-challenge/website/src/getting_started.md

     By default, the demo attack uses \\( 2 ^ {24} \\) traces for the profiling
     phase and \\( 2 ^ {24} -1 \\) for the attack, which may result in a significant
     amount of processing time depending on your machine configuration.
-Feel free to speed up the process (at the cost of weakening the attack) by reducing the amount of traces used by edition the submission as follows
+Feel free to speed up the process (at the cost of weakening the attack) by reducing the amount of traces used, which can be done by editing the submission as follows

     * Set the value of `NT_PROF_SNR` and `NT_PROF_LDA` in `$SMAESH_FRAMEWORK/demo_submission/attack.py` to a low value, e.g., 16384.
     * Set the value of `n_traces` in `$SMAESH_FRAMEWORK/demo_submission/submission.json` to a low value, e.g., 16384.

-For the demo attack, the evaluation phase is expected to produces the following output on the standard output when the default configuration are used
+For the demo attack, the evaluation phase is expected to produce the following result on the standard output when the default configuration are used
 ```bash
 ...
 Amount of traces used in attack: 16777215